aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/runai/08-deployment.md

     ```

     And with that, the link to our document site for our server would
-    be given by RunAI.
+    be given by Run:ai.
 The link should look similar to this:

 ![FastAPI - OpenAPI Docs](../common/assets/screenshots/fastapi-openapi-docs.png)